 Company Analysis

 Although the coffee shop industry is expanding, difficult economic times in the 2008-2010 period resulted in more coffee drinkers buying specialty coffee to brew at home rather than buy their morning coffee at a shop.
-This has prompted the rise of small specialty roasters to fill the retail demand for gourmet coffee beans, fortunately Grumpy Joe’s perfectly fits within that group and can fill the need for gourmet coffee.
-It is difficult to run an full analysis of the company unfortunately, since it hasn’t been launched yet.
+This has prompted the rise of small specialty roasters to fill the retail demand for gourmet coffee beans.
+Fortunately Grumpy Joe’s perfectly fits within that group and can fill the need for gourmet coffee.
+It is difficult to run a full analysis of the company unfortunately, since it hasn’t been launched yet.

 Customer Characteristics